Here you can find Explanations for basic functionality and also some tips and tricks for more advanced users.

 How can I receive very large files?

 If you only occasionally want to receive very large files, using a public link share is a good option.
+To do this, create a folder where you want to receive the file and

-There you can create a link and for single use you should set an expiration date and password, as well as of course the option to upload files.
+click on the share icon and select “Public Links”.
+There you can create a link, and for single use you should set an expiration date and password, as well as, of course,

 Why should I create external backups?
 Isn't the cloud secure?

 There are some good reasons to create external backups.
 Basically, the data in the cloud is well protected.
-But technical circumstances can lead to
+But technical circumstances can lead to data loss occurs,

-protection mechanisms to prevent data loss.
+to prevent data loss.
 The data storage is distributed redundantly across two locations.
 The failure of individual hard drives can also be compensated for by the system.

 However, user errors can cause data to disappear.
 Problematic here is in particular the use of shares.
-If you store your data in the account of the owner of the share, then
+If you store your data in the account of the owner of the

-if this account is deleted by the system, for example after the expiry of the authorization, then this also applies to the data.
-We are forced to do this for data protection reasons, on the other hand, due to the limited storage capacity.
-Our system also sends corresponding warning emails to the recipients of shares before the accounts are deleted.
+share, then if this account is deleted by the system, for example after the expiry of the authorization, then this also applies to the data.
+We are forced to do this

+before the accounts are deleted.
 But unfortunately, these messages are often ignored.
 If a third person has access to the same share, they are probably authorized to

-delete the data or move it to another location outside the share.
-This is the current standard setting when creating shares.
-We do not create backups due to the huge amount of data.
+amount of data.
 The storage system only creates so-called snapshots once a night.
 But we have to delete these or thin them out after a few weeks due to space reasons.
-In addition, searching in the snapshots and restoring from them is not quite easy and very time-consuming.

 Why are Collabora and OnlyOffice used instead of Microsoft Office 365?